maxalvir/Portfolio/README.md

 # Maximus Alvir — Sports Analytics Portfolio

 Welcome!
-I'm a Sports Analytics major at Syracuse University passionate about applying data science to football strategy and roster building.
+I'm a Sports Analytics graduate major at Syracuse University passionate about applying data science to football strategy and roster building.
 Here's a look at my most impactful projects:

 ---